 Look at the Project Summary and note the resources used.
 Understand the result.

 1-3-7.
-Generate the bitstream, download it into the Nexys4 board, and verify the functionality.
+Generate the bitstream, download it into the Basys3 or the Nexys4 DDR board, and verify the functionality.

-The following code models a four-bit parallel in shift left register with load and shift enable signal...
+The following code models a four-bit parallel in shift left register with load and shift enable signal..